 If you do this, you’ll be able to use those landmarks to find those cardinal directions in the weeks and months ahead, long after Earth has moved on in its orbit around the sun, carrying the sunrise and sunset points northward.

-Bottom line: In 2013, the vernal equinox comes on March 20 at 11:02 Universal Time, or 6:02 a.m.
-Central Daylight Time for us in the central U.S. This post explains the significance of an equinox.
+Bottom line: In 2017, the vernal equinox comes on March 20 at 10:29 UTC, or 5:29 a.m.
+Central Daylight Time for us in the central U.S. Everything you need to know about the equinox, here.